WHY SOME PEOPLE SUCCEED AND OTHERS FAIL

 A PLAN

 Develop a plan for your dreams, take a risk and go for it.
-You may or may not accomplish your dreams. but you will develop skills that will help you create other dreams.
+You may or may not accomplish your dreams.
+But you will develop skills that will help you create other dreams.

 Related Posts